-Bookmark this page / Facebook / email this page to yourself (or try Bonus Action Step 1… below)
+- Bookmark this page / Facebook / email this page to yourself (or try Bonus Action Step 1… below)

 Bonus Action Step 1:

 If you haven’t already read it, click here for Daily Songwriting… where I explain this process in even more detail!

 Bonus Action Step 2:

-Talking and writing about it makes it easier to do it… comment below:
+Talking and writing about it makes it easier to do it… by commenting below: